-I am going to share a secret with you: The longer you spend thinking about cleaning your kitchen, the less time you spend actually cleaning it.
+I am going to share a secret with you: The longer you spend thinking about having a clean kitchen, the less time you spend actually cleaning it.
 Until suddenly the task has become so insurmountable that when you finally do dig in, it will take you hours of back-breaking, toothbrush-wielding work.

 You’ve no doubt heard this advice before — and perhaps you’ve made a valiant effort to implement it.
 Maybe you’ve kept the kitchen clean for a few days or even a few weeks.
 But then life got hectic and your kids got sick and the next thing you knew, all your momentum was gone and your kitchen sink was once again full of three-day old dishes.

 The discouragement of that overflowing sink is quite powerful: It makes it seem like your kitchen will never be clean again.
 Or worse, that the whole process of cleaning is totally futile, since even if you do spend an hour cleaning now, it will just be like this again tomorrow.

 The key to not getting discouraged by the repetitive nature of cleaning your kitchen is to accept that messes happen, especially when you have young kids.
 A mess is not a sign that you have failed as a home manager; it is a sign that vibrant life is happening in your home, which is as it should be.
 Once you accept — and embrace — the mess, it will seem a lot less daunting to dig in and keep up with it.

 Let Go of Perfectionism

+Another thing holding many of you back from having a clean kitchen is your own perfectionism.
+What’s that, you wonder?
+Wouldn’t a perfectionist have a perfectly clean kitchen?
 The answer is no — and here’s why: A perfectionist starts by washing the dishes.
 But as she is soaking a particularly greasy pan, she notices some hard water stains on the faucet.
 So she grabs a toothbrush and begins to furiously scrub her entire sink.
 Next thing she knows, she is using a toothpick to remove build-up from under the calking.
 Pretty soon, she is on her hands and knees, scouring the oven, bleaching the garbage pail and rearranging the fridge.